Nena's Wellness Corner

 • I typically use black chia seeds, but you can use white chia seeds as an alternative.
 There is little difference between them nutrient-wise, and they both offer similar health benefits.
 They are both excellent sources of fiber, healthy fats, omega-3 fatty acids, protein, and various vitamins and minerals-the main difference in the final presentation of the pudding, with one being lighter in appearance.

-• Pure maple syrup is my sweetener of choice, but you can also use agave syrup, brown sugar, honey, or coconut sugar
+• Pure maple syrup is my sweetener of choice, but you can also use agave syrup, brown sugar, honey, or coconut sugar.

 • This recipe is all about using oat milk 😏, but you can actually use any other non-dairy option and your favorite plant-based milk - coconut milk, unsweetened almond milk, cashew milk, rice milk, or soy milk.